fastify/fastify-response-validation/README.md

 })
 ```

-Different content types responses are supported by `@fastify/response-validation`, `@fastify/swagger` and `@fastify`.
+Different content types responses are supported by `@fastify/response-validation`, `@fastify/swagger` and `fastify`.
 Please use `content` for the response otherwise Fastify itself will fail to compile the schema:
 ```js
 {
   response: {